Between the River Inn and the River Isar

 Several varieties of wild orchid also grown here (Dactylorhiza maculata, D. majalis, Traunsteinera globosa) along with the fragrant orchid (Gymnadenia conopsea).
 Wetter areas are dominated by sedges (Carex davalliana, C. elata and C. panicea), marsh horsetail (Equisetum palustre) and cotton-grass (Eriophorum latifolium).
 This habitat is also home to countless amphibians.

 Avalanches have formed forests of larch and mountain pine at the head of the Isstal Valley, with alpine meadows and rocky outcrops perched above them.

-Source: Karwendel Alpine Park
+Source: Karwendel Nature Park